Master's Degree in Biomedical Sciences

 The Biomedical Sciences M.S. program offers three general scientific enrichment pathways.
 Each pathway has the same core degree requirements but is associated with specific career strengthening emphasis.
 Students may switch between pathways and may combine pathways if eligible.
 Specific coursework will be guided by the student's guidance committee and the Individual Development Plan jointly generated by the student and their guidance committee.

 Prospective students may apply directly to the M.S. degree program at https://biomed.ucr.edu/admissions.
-The deadline for priority review of applications and admission to the Fall Quarter is March 1.
+The deadline for priority review of applications and admission to the Fall Quarter is December 31.
+The final application deadline to be considered for Fall Quarter is March 1.
 Applications may be considered for Winter and Spring quarter start dates if necessary.
 When applying, students are asked to note the desired curricular pathways or if they are undecided.

 Curricular Pathway Options in the Biomedical Sciences M.S.
 Degree Program